Skip to content

 London · SW8 4BG Reg 261403 Registered charity Official website Charity Commission register

-OPERA RARA is a registered charity (no. 261403) working in children & youth in London · SW8 4BG.
+Opera Rara is a registered charity (no. 261403) working in arts & culture in London · SW8 4BG.
 Its latest Charity Commission filing directs 91% of spending to charitable activities, holding roughly 6 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-OPERA RARA has a Clarity Score of 87 out of 100 on CharityCompare (3 stars, Good).
+Opera Rara has a Clarity Score of 85 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 261403.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £930k, with 91% of expenditure on charitable activities.
+Primary cause area: Arts & culture.
+Latest accounts year 2025: total income £996k, with 91% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 6 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .